itsmattking/genera/README.md

     ExtendedPanel.prototype = new Panel();

+    workspace.addPanel(new ExtendedPanel({ title: 'New Panel' });

 You can define handlers for several events on a Panel:

-* `onAttach`: Called when a Panel is attached to a Workspace
+* `onAttach`: when a Panel is attached to a Workspace
-* `onRemove`: Called when a Panel is removed from a Workspace
+* `onRemove`: when a Panel is removed from a Workspace
-* `onEnter`: Called when the parent Workspace enters into view
+* `onEnter`: when the parent Workspace enters into view
-* `onLeave`: Called when the parent Workspace leaves view
+* `onLeave`: when the parent Workspace leaves view
-* `onClone`: Called when the Panel is cloned
+* `onClone`: when the Panel is cloned
-* `onDragStart`: Called when a Panel has begun a drag action
+* `onDragStart`: when a Panel has begun a drag action
-* `onDrag`: Called when a Panel is dragged
+* `onDrag`: when a Panel is dragged
-* `onDragEnd`: Called when a Panel has stopped a drag action
+* `onDragEnd`: when a Panel has stopped a drag action

 There are also some other methods you'll want to override:

 * `toJSON`: Return the serialized version of your Panel to be saved into store

+## Example Dashboard

+See index.html for an example dashboard setup utilizing all building blocks of Genera.